Richard Leonard: Election of Jackie Baillie as deputy leader and resignation: 2020–2021

 When Leonard's deputy Lesley Laird lost her seat at the 2019 general election, she resigned from the deputy leadership shortly afterwards.
 Jackie Baillie then stood in the deputy leadership election to replace Laird and was elected in April 2020, having been critical of the strategy which resulted in the poor general election result.

 After Baillie won the deputy leadership, Scottish Labour peer George Foulkes called on Leonard to resign and be replaced by Baillie.
 Foulkes was joined by James Kelly, Daniel Johnson, Jenny Marra, Mark Griffin and Rachel Reeves.
 Leonard accused his critics of never supporting his leadership and mounting "an internal war".
 He also suggested MSPs could face deselection for showing disloyalty, said attempts to oust him as leader were an "act of sabotage" and confirmed he would fight any challenger for the leadership.
 In an interview with Sky News, Leonard continued to emphasise his mandate from Scottish Labour members and that there had been five Scottish Labour leaders in the previous six years.
 Kelly and other rebels put forward a motion of no confidence in Leonard's leadership.
 However, the motion was withdrawn after failing to gain enough support.
 Leonard later replaced Kelly as Shadow Justice Secretary with Rhoda Grant.

 On 14 January 2021, Leonard resigned as Scottish Labour leader with immediate effect.
 In a statement, he said deciding to step aside prior to the 2021 Scottish Parliament election was "not an easy decision" but the "right one for me and for the party".
 His Westminster counterpart, Keir Starmer insisted he was "very proud" of Leonard's achievements and said, "I would like to thank Richard for his service to our party and his unwavering commitment to the values he believes in".
 However, according to The National, potential Labour donors allegedly told Starmer during a Zoom meeting that they would not donate to the Westminster party unless Leonard resigned.

 Later political career

-Leonard stood as the Scottish Labour candidate in Airdrie and Shotts at the 2021 Scottish Parliament election, finishing second behind Neil Gray.
+Leonard stood as the Scottish Labour candidate in Airdrie and Shotts at the 2021 Scottish Parliament election, taking 10,671 votes (33.4%), finishing second to the SNP's Neil Gray.
 Leonard was again returned on the Central Scotland regional list.

+On 4 March 2025, he announced he would stand down at the 2026 Scottish Parliament election.